 If you shop from our website, your order is shipped directly from our warehouse in Austin, Texas.
-If there are two words that can describe Texas, it’s HOT SUMMERS.
-(And fall, too!)
-This means that the box we ship to you may sit in a hot mail truck for hours and depending on where you live, it also might sit on your doorstep in the heat.
+If there are two words that describe Texas, it’s HOT SUMMERS (and fall, too!).
+This means that the box we ship to you may sit in a hot mail truck for hours and, depending on where you live, it might also sit on your doorstep in the heat.
 What if your cleanser or moisturizer is a thinner consistency when it first comes out of the box?
 Is it ruined?
 Will it be less effective?

-The answer is no. If they’re formulated properly, heat should not affect the performance of your skin care products.
-Let me explain why.
+The answer is no. If they’re formulated properly, heat should not affect the performance of your skincare products—let me explain why.

 It’s important to know what goes into how a product is made.
 When products are made in a certified laboratory, chemists will do what is called the “oven test.”
 This is where a product is put into an oven with temperatures around 115 degrees Fahrenheit with 70 percent relative humidity.
 The products are kept in there anywhere from six weeks to three months.
-The purpose of the oven test is to determine if a product can stay stable and maintain its integrity when exposed to heat.
+The purpose of the oven test is to determine whether a product can stay stable and maintain its integrity when exposed to heat.
 This is important since products can often be left in hot mail trucks or in less-than-desirable conditions.
-Heat can also mimic the long-term shelf life of a product by essentially creating a “time-lapse.”
-It tells us if a product will remain constant for a two-year shelf life and if the ingredients will separate or change consistency.
-All of the Renée Rouleau products go through this oven test, exposing them to heat over long periods of time to ensure their safety, performance, and longevity.
-So when your skincare products get hot, this should not affect the product at all.
+The oven test can also help determine the shelf life of a product by essentially creating a “time-lapse.”
+It tells us if a product will remain stable for a full two years and whether it’s normal for a formula to separate or change consistency during that time.

-Note: The oven test does not factor in UV light, so if a product sits out for long periods of time in UV light and is in clear, see-through packaging, this will most likely weaken the performance of ingredients such as antioxidants and sun protection (which tend to break down in light).
+Note: The oven test does not factor in UV light, so if a product sits out for long periods of time in UV light and is in clear, see-through packaging, this will most likely weaken the performance of ingredients such as antioxidants and UV filters in sunscreen (which tend to break down in light).
 So definitely keep your products in a closed cosmetic bag and try not to subject them to long periods in the sun.

 While most products made in a lab are held to rigorous standards, some products won’t be made to remain stable in heat.
-The type of skincare products that may not be made to hold up in hot conditions include:
+The type of skincare products that may not hold up in hot conditions include:

 - Small batch products that are meant to be refrigerated and used up quickly